ncoudray/DeepPATH/LungCancer/README.md

 ## 0.2 Sort the tiles into train/valid/test sets according to the classes defined

-Then sort according to cancer type:
+Then sort according to cancer type (script example for Phoenix):

 ```shell
 #!/bin/tcsh
 #$ -pe openmpi 1